-In addition to federal taxes, distributions by the Fund and ownership of the Fund's shares may be subject to state and local taxes.
-You should consult your tax adviser regarding how state and local tax laws affect your investment in the Fund's shares.
+In addition to federal taxes, distributions by a Fund and ownership of a Fund's shares may be subject to state and local taxes.
+You should consult your tax adviser regarding how state and local tax laws affect your investment in a Fund's shares.